 The delivery of your Annual Statement depends on your scheme, and your mailing preferences.
+Annual Statements will be available online from 6 August.
 If you’ve chosen to receive your annual member statement electronically, you’ll get an email letting you know that your statement is ready to view in your Member Services Online.
 If you haven't used Member Services Online before, or if you've forgotten your details, it only takes a few minutes to register for an account or reset your password.

 If you’ve elected to receive your statement by post, or if we don’t have an email address on file for you, your statement will be posted to your nominated address.

 See the table below for our distribution schedule:

 |First and second Week of August||PSS, CSS, DFRDB and MilitarySuper||Electronic statements|

 |Third and fourth week of August||PSSap, ADF and CSCri||Electronic and Mail statements|

 |First week of September||PSS, CSS, DFRDB and MilitarySuper||